Millennial AI

 Sales coaching or playbook development

-We instrument and analyze your sales motion; we don't train reps on discovery calls or objection handling.
-If the audit reveals a skills gap, we'll flag it, but addressing it is outside our scope.
+We instrument and analyze your sales motion but don't train reps on discovery calls or objection handling.
+If the audit reveals a skills gap, we'll flag it.

 CRM platform migration

-If you need to move from one CRM to another, that's a distinct project with its own data migration, retraining, and change management requirements.
+Moving from one CRM to another is a separate project with its own data migration and change management requirements.
 We work within your existing platform unless a migration is scoped separately.

 Content creation for demand generation

 We connect attribution models to your content but don't produce blog posts, ad copy, or campaign creative.
-Our scope ends at the measurement layer.
+Our scope ends at measurement.

 Finance system integration

-Connecting revenue data to ERP or billing systems (NetSuite, Zoho Books, etc.) typically requires dedicated finance-side scoping.
+Connecting revenue data to ERP or billing systems (NetSuite, Zoho Books, etc.) requires separate finance-side scoping.
 We can advise on the data contract but won't own that integration.

-This engagement is designed for a specific type of company.
+This engagement fits a certain type of company.

 Right for you if

-- Series A or B companies with a defined GTM motion that isn't scaling predictably
+• Series A or B companies with a GTM motion that isn't scaling predictably

-- Revenue teams of 10–50 people where manual coordination is becoming the bottleneck
+• Revenue teams of 10–50 people where manual coordination is the bottleneck

-- Companies where marketing and sales are operating off different definitions of a qualified lead
+• Companies where marketing and sales disagree on what a qualified lead is

-- Organizations running HubSpot or Salesforce but using less than 40% of its actual capability
+• Teams on HubSpot or Salesforce but using less than 40% of its capability

-- Businesses with measurable churn but no systematic early warning process
+• Companies with measurable churn but no early warning process

 Not right if